DomLavonn/nd940-android-kotlin-course1-starter/starter/README.md

 5. Create a new Login destination.

-   * Include email and password labels
+   * Include email and password label

    - Include email and password fields
    - Create buttons for creating a new login and logging in with an existing account